compsecmonkey/Reading-List/README.md

 # Currently On Deck

 * Remote: Office Not Required ➖ Jason Fried , David Heinemeier Hansson
+* Digital Apollo: Human and Machine in Spaceflight ➖ David A. Mindell

 # Table of Contents